Mae Street Kidd: Biography

 Both Kidd's mother and stepfather worked hard to provide a solid home for the children, which included two more of their own: Kidd's half brother Webster Demetrius Taylor, and a half sister, Mary Evelyn Taylor.
 As a teenager, Kidd wanted to contribute to the household herself, but her mother refused to let her work for white families, telling her, "Mae, I have to serve other people because I don't have a choice.
 I want you to have a choice when you grow up."
 Since her school only went up to the eighth grade, it was decided that she would be sent away to the Lincoln Institute in Simpsonville, created to provide a better educational opportunity in the Jim Crow era.
 She was 15 years old when she left home in 1919, and spent two years there before her family's financial circumstances forced her to return home.

 Kidd found a part-time job selling insurance as an independent sales agent for the Mammoth Life and Accident Insurance Company, a thriving, black-owned company based in Louisville.
 At the time, black-owned insurance companies were an important part of the African-American economy and some of the largest black-owned businesses of their era.
 Like black-owned banks, they served a community that was often discriminated against by mainstream American institutions.
 From 1921 to 1925 Kidd sold policies for Mammoth and collected premiums; to do so she walked all over the black neighborhoods in both Millersburg and a nearby city.
-"I never had any bad experiences anywhere because everybody knew my parents in Millersburg, and in Carlisle I soon became known and the older people began watching over me," she recalled in an oral history interview, noting that she sometimes collected a hundred dollars in a day.
+"I never had any bad experiences anywhere because everybody knew my parents in Millersburg, and in Carlisle I soon became known and the older people began watching over me," she recalled, noting that she sometimes collected a hundred dollars in a day.

 After four years as a salesperson, Kidd was offered a job at the Mammoth headquarters in Louisville as a file clerk.
 She shared an apartment in the Mammoth building with a friend, a young woman whose father was a board member of the insurance company.
 Kidd was thrilled to be supporting herself and living in a relatively large city, which was still a relative rarity for a single woman of any color in 1925.
 Louisville was still part of the South, however, and it did have unspoken boundaries.
 "I couldn't use the main public library," Kidd recalled.
 "I couldn't go to the first-run movie shows on Fourth Street."